djoya200/simon/README.md

 - To run the actual code separately, download the code and click run in browser from an editor.

-- the robot gifs are from [title](https://www.tenor.com) artist is unknown
+- The robot gifs are from [Tenor.com](https://www.tenor.com) artist is unknown.